 Our blog article “Google Penguin 2.0 launched” details the changes and offers further tips on what to do.

-Our expert SEO team can analyse your website’s back links and find out if they are harming rankings.
+Experts from our online marketing agency can analyse your website’s back links and find out if they are harming rankings.

 Our report will include: